NeuroBench/neurobench/leaderboard.rst

 |      |          | 0.558 | 33496              | 250                   | 0.0                 | 0.668               | 7776  | 6103     | 0       | -             |
 +------+----------+-------+-------------------+-----------------------+---------------------+---------------------+-------+----------+---------+---------------+

-The results from the 'BioCas challenge <http://1.117.17.41/neural-decoding-grand-challenge/>' are averaged over all primate datasets.
+The results from the `BioCas challenge <http://1.117.17.41/neural-decoding-grand-challenge/>`__ are averaged over all primate datasets.
 One sees that the R^2 score is higher for the submitted solutions compared to the baselines, with the best solution achieving an R^2 score of 0.698.
 Intersetingly, the tinyRSNN model is able to achieve near optimal performance with an extremely small number of operations.